rsmith-nl/nctools/README.rst

 at the moment.

 For convenience, the programs that need the ``nctools`` module come packed with it.
-So you can just drop them in your $PATH somewhere.
+So on UNIX/Linux you can just drop them in your $PATH somewhere.

 All these programs can read files in other directories.
 They will however only write files in the current working directory.
 The output filename will be